Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework

 \begin{question} The computations that I carried out\footnote{I'll eventually post my R codes for (at least a subset of) the examples presented in this paper on my website, \url{https://www4.stat.ncsu.edu/~rmartin/}, for anyone who's interested.} for the examples presented in this paper are all relatively simple---either closed-form expressions were available or I used the basic Monte Carlo (or importance sampling) strategy to evaluate the Choquet integral; see, also, \citet{hose.hanss.martin.belief2022}.
 This isn't difficult to do in the low-dimensional problems presented here, but how to scale these up to higher-dimensional cases efficiently and without losing accuracy?
-There are a number of different ideas that could be pursued, e.g., using better and more efficient implementations of the basic Monte Carlo methods and designing problem-specific computational strategies one at a time; other approximations, like the bootstrap as described in Section~\ref{S:semi} are worth exploring further.
-I'll likely proceed with a mix of all three of these strategies, but I'd welcome contributions from others who have more experience on the computational side. \end{question}
+There are a number of different ideas that could be pursued, e.g., using better and more efficient Monte Carlo methods and designing problem-specific computational strategies one at a time.
+Here especially I'd welcome contributions from others who have more experience on the computational side. \end{question}

-\begin{question} How to reliably quantify uncertainty about the {\em model} itself?
-There's at least a naive strategy derived from the developments in Section~\ref{S:nuisance} that can be immediately applied to quantify uncertainty about a model, which I'll briefly describe here; a deeper dive will be presented in a follow-up paper.
-Write the model parameter $\Psi$ as $(M,\Theta_M)$, where $M$ represents the uncertain ``model'' and $\Theta_M$ the similarly-uncertain model-specific parameters.
-From this perspective, the problem looks like one of marginal inference on $M$ in light of the $M$-specific nuisance parameter $\Theta_M$.
-This is the approach described in \citet{martin.model.isipta}.
-What's missing from previous IM-related attempts at model assessment is that there had been no clear, principled way to incorporate an Occam's razor-motivated penalty on the model complexity.
-But the approach presented here can easily accommodate this in the form of partial prior information and return a strongly valid marginal IM for inference on the model $M$. \end{question}